Test-Melinda/survey/README.md

 This project is the survey developed in project [Melinda](https://www.alpine-space.eu/projects/melinda/en/home) (**M**obility **E**cosystem for **L**ow-carbon and **IN**novative mo**D**al shift in the **A**lps), an EU-funded Interreg Alpine Space project.

+The application stores responses in an existing deployment of Limesurvey.
+A different survey must exists on Limesurvey for each pilot region.
+A copy of the structure of each survey is available in the `limesurvey` folder: those backup files have been made with Limesurvey 3.19.3.

 The source code of the survey is published in this repository and it's freely available under the terms of the [Apache License 2.0](https://spdx.org/licenses/Apache-2.0.html).

 ## Linking to the survey